chef/automate/components/docs-chef-io/content/automate/on_prem_builder.md

 You can deploy Chef Habitat Builder either with a full Chef Automate installation or with the Chef Automate auth stack only.

+When deploying Chef Habitat Builder on the same host as Chef Automate, authentication to Chef Automate will be configured as part of the deployment.

 #### Deploy Chef Automate and Chef Habitat Builder

-To deploy Chef Automate and Chef Habitat Builder, specify both the `builder` and `automate` products on the command line.
+To deploy Chef Automate and Chef Habitat Builder on the same host, specify both the `builder` and `automate` products on the command line.
 For example:

 ```shell